 Basically, the wave propagates at lightspeed so you'll never see it coming and spaghettifies everything it touches much in the manner of a black hole.
 From its point of origin, it could conceivably reach out to the cosmic horizon 30 billion lightyears away.
 The size of the wavefront would be limited, but whether that means it would only be capable of obliterating every solar system it reached or consuming entire galaxies is something for the theoritical physicists to discuss.

 The A-10 Thunderbolt II carries the closest thing to a Wave Motion Gun that works right now - the GUA-8/A Avenger.
 Specifically, it's a 7 barreled rotary cannon that fires an INSANE amount of rounds (4200 per minute) and even appears to be a laser due to the amount of tracer rounds.
 The thing can cut a TANK in half and has a recoil as strong as the plane's engines.
-Just to make it even better, the plane is built around the gun.
+The plane is literally built around the gun.

-Battleships from the Dreadnought era to the end of World War I had a reputation of being floating brings of death, obviously because of their ridiculously large guns.
+Battleships from the Dreadnought era to the end of World War I had a reputation of being floating bringers of death, obviously because of their ridiculously large guns.

-Subverted by the Yamato-class and Littorio-class of World War II: they had the firepower part right, being by far the most heavily armed warships of their theatres, but the Littorios tended to fire from too far without radars and never hit a target, and the one time the Yamato fired in anger her guns were found too powerful, as the shell would punch through the enemy ships and explode harmlessly in the sea.
+Subverted by the Yamato-class and Littorio-class of World War II: they had the firepower part right, being by far the most heavily armed warships of their theatres, but the Littorios tended to fire from too far without radars and never hit a target, and the one time the Yamato fired in anger, her guns were found to be too powerful, as the shell would punch right through the enemy ships and explode harmlessly in the sea.